-If you are thinking about homeschooling and need information to get started, you have come to the right place.
+If you’re thinking about homeschooling and need information to get started, you have come to the right place.
 Homeschooling may seem overwhelming but with a purposeful direction and a plan, your school can be a success!
 Read more about the legalities of homeschooling below and some helpful ideas to get you started.

 First, firmly making the decision to homeschool is the key to success.
 Since homeschooling is a change of lifestyle, having a firm decision with family support is important to adjusting and pressing through any difficulties.
 This time should include research on homeschooling.
 Read, read, read!
 Make sure that you are making a well informed decision.
 There are many resources available on-line, so take the opportunity to discover all you can about the journey of homeschooling.
 Take time to set goals for what your family would like to accomplished.